hal2001/machine_learning/README.md

 MATLAB

-From scratch implementations of gradient descent and Newton's method.
+From-scratch implementations of gradient descent and Newton's method.

+## Titanic

+Python

+Getting familiar with the Kaggle dataset.

+## Iris

+Python

+Exploring the classic dataset.